Westerlands Equestrian

 5* LICENCE BY CHICHESTER COUNCIL | BHS & ABRS+ APPROVED | INSURED BY NFU

-Changing Lives Through Horses is a national programme created by the British Horse Society to help young people build vital life skills and find positive pathways for the future.
+Changing Lives Through Horses is an alternative education programme created by the British Horse Society to help young people build vital life skills and find positive pathways for the future.
+Using the transformative bond between horses and humans, the programme provides a safe and nurturing space where participants can develop six key life skills and foster personal growth including resilience and self-esteem.

 When was the programme developed?